MagisterLatka/WhatBeerToChoose/README.md

 To run the program use: `python3 program.py`

-The program utilizes clipspy and build-in tkinter libraries.
+The program utilizes clipspy and build-in tkinter libraries in Python 3.13.

 ---